BonzaiThePenguin/WikiSort/README.md

 <b>This algorithm is based on the one described in <a href="http://www.researchgate.net/publication/225153768_Ratio_Based_Stable_In-Place_Merging">"Ratio based stable in-place merging"</b>, by Pok-Son Kim and Arne Kutzner</a>.
 However, it uses a simpler design that allows it to be as fast or <i>faster</i> than the standard merge sort.<br/>

-For more information, check out the documentation:<br/>
+For more information, check out the documentation:

 &nbsp;&nbsp;• <a href="https://github.com/BonzaiThePenguin/WikiSort/master/Chapter%201:%20Useful%20Tools.md">Chapter 1: Useful Tools</a><br/>
 &nbsp;&nbsp;• <a href="https://github.com/BonzaiThePenguin/WikiSort/master/Chapter%202:%20Merging.md">Chapter 2: Merging</a><br/>